-Even after treatment for actinic keratosis, your doctor will likely suggest that you have your skin checked at least once a year for signs of skin cancer.
+Even after treatment for actinic keratosis, your doctor might suggest that you have your skin checked at least once a year for signs of skin cancer.

-An actinic keratosis sometimes disappears on its own, but it typically returns after more sun exposure.
-Because it's impossible to tell which patches or lesions will develop into skin cancer, actinic keratoses are usually removed as a precaution.
+An actinic keratosis sometimes disappears on its own but might return after more sun exposure.
+It's hard to tell which actinic keratoses will develop into skin cancer, so they're usually removed as a precaution.

 Surgical and other procedures

 Scraping (curettage).
-In this procedure, your surgeon uses a device called a curet to scrape off damaged cells.
+In this procedure, your doctor uses a device called a curet to scrape off damaged cells.
 Scraping may be followed by electrosurgery, in which the doctor uses a pencil-shaped instrument to cut and destroy the affected tissue with an electric current.
-This procedure requires a local anesthetic.
-Side effects may include infection, scarring and changes in skin coloration at the site of treatment.
+This procedure requires local anesthesia.
+Side effects may include infection, scarring and changes in skin color of the affected area.